 If WHFC Conducted your home study

-Your social worker will be in touch shortly in order to schedule your post placement visits.
+Your social worker will be in touch shortly in order to schedule your post placement/post adoption visits.
 At least three will be planned during the first 6 months you are home with your child.
 Additional visits will be arranged based on state or country specific regulations.
 Please have ten photos ready to give your social worker at each visit.

 If WHFC did not conduct your home study

 We will be sending both you and your WHFC partner agency a schedule for the post placement/post adoption phase.
 Additional visits beyond those listed on your WHFC schedule may be necessary due to state requirements.